Simbaxo/Beginner-JS/README.md

 # Beginner JavaScript

-These are the starter files and solutions to the [Beginner JavaScript](https://BeginnerJavaScript.com) course by Wes Bos
+These are the starter files and solutions to the brand new [Beginner JavaScript](https://BeginnerJavaScript.com) course by Wes Bos